Developmental Biological Psychology

 The final exam will have the same format as the midterm exams (i.e., 40 multiple choice questions), except that it will be comprehensive.
 It will constitute 23.34% of the course grade but need not be taken if you are satisfied with your grades on the three previous exams, in which case, your 3 midterm exam scores will count towards 70% of your course grade.
 Final exams will only be given on the scheduled date, not earlier or later.
 If, however, everyone agrees on changing the final to an earlier date or time, then I will move it to that earlier date or time.

-The lab will consist of two main projects and quizzes.
+The lab will consist of two main projects.
 The first project will be a research paper and the final project will be presented as a poster.
 Lab projects will be group projects put together by groups 3 students (2 or 4 students when the numbers do not add up).
 Everyone in a group will receive the same grade.
 This is to your benefit since group work typically results in higher lab grades.
 You must, however, pull your own weight in your lab group or the lab grade you receive may be reduced in proportion to your lack of participation (this is determined by your TA).

 The total grade will consist of Exams (70%) + Lab Grade (25%) + Attendance (0% to 5% points) = a maximum of 100%